Things to Do at Camp John Hay

 Things to Do Nearby

-The official summer residence of the Philippine President, featuring beautiful gardens and colonial architecture
+The official summer residence of Philippine presidents, just a short walk from Camp John Hay with beautiful gardens and colonial architecture